microsoft/dotnet/releases/net471/KnownIssues/479874-WPF Touch Stops Working After Prolonged Use of Popups.md

 A change to disposal of HwndSource in .NET 4.7 caused Popups to not correctly cleanup touch resources.
 This eventually can lead to loss of touch/stylus interaction.

 ### Resolution
-The fix for this is expected in future servicing update for Windows 10.
+This issue is fixed for all supported OS platforms prior to Windows 10 Fall Creators Update.
+The fix for Windows 10 Fall Creators Update is expected in a future servicing update.

-### More information